krzysztof-cloud/Azure-Honeynet-SOC/README.md

 ## Introduction

-Welcome to my GitHub project!
+Welcome to my Cloud SOC project!
 Here, I present the creation of a compact honeynet within Azure, combined with the aggregation of log sources into a Log Analytics workspace.
 These logs are leveraged by Microsoft Sentinel to construct attack maps, generate timely alerts, and initiate incident responses.

 To evaluate the security posture within my insecure environment, I conducted measurements for 24 hours, I then implemented a series of security controls to harden the environment.
 After which I tested for another 24 hours.
 The following security metrics are showcased:
 - SecurityEvent (Windows Event Logs)